godotengine/godot-docs/tutorials/xr/xr_terminology.rst

 in a way that makes them appear part of that environment.

 In Godot, AR is treated as a single concept, regardless of the type of device used.
-This includes XR headsets using camera passthrough, see through glasses with displays, and handheld devices such as phones and tablets.
+This includes XR headsets using camera passthrough, see-through glasses with displays, and handheld devices such as phones and tablets.

 For XR devices and AR glasses that support standards such as OpenXR or WebXR, AR